 Review the purchase contract carefully and possibly engage an attorney to review it.
 This sounds expensive but it doesn’t have to be.
 My wife and I reached out to a real estate attorney through Upwork when we purchased our first home and got someone to review our contract for $100.
 Key things to look for when you review the contract are verifying all the details are accurate (purchase price, date, names, addresses, etc.) and making sure there is a home inspection contingency.
 This allows you to back out of the deal if a home inspection reveals defects that you aren’t comfortable with accepting as-is (more on this later).

 There is an important distinction between a prequalification and a pre-approval though they confuse even those of us in the industry.
 Pre-approval is similar to the prequal but the lender will verify all of your information through document collection and review.
 You can complete the pre-approval right after the prequal back in step 4 if you so desire.
-The reason to do this would be so that you have more confidence in your home buying power.
+This can be a huge confidence boost as you shop around, especially as a first time home buyer.